Cal Peace Corps Representative

 The two years of field experience and fluency in Spanish opened many doors for him and cemented his commitment to work in the international development field.
 He subsequently worked with refugees for a humanitarian relief organization in Cuba; worked as a biologist for an environmental organization in Costa Rica; and later returned to Peace Corps/Ecuador as the Natural Resources Program Manager supervising over 120 Peace Corps Volunteers in the field.
 His role as a Recruiter, stateside, now brings him full circle with Peace Corps.

 Kerry says his time as a Peace Corps Volunteer allowed him to experience other cultures while at the same time better understanding his own.
 “Peace Corps challenged me personally and professionally on so many levels and taught me greater self-confidence, resilience, cultural sensitivity, humility, leadership qualities, and program management, evaluation, and training skills.
 There’s an old Peace Corps tagline that reads, ‘It’s the toughest job you’ll ever love.’
 It’s so true.”

 Kerry holds a B.A. in Environmental Biology from UC Santa Barbara and an M.S. in Natural Resources from Cal Poly Humboldt.

-During the 2022-23 academic year, Kerry is available to meet with interested students in-person in the Cal Career Center every Thursday between 9:30am-4:30pm or virtually during the week between 9:00am-5:00pm.
+During the 2022-23 academic year, Kerry is available to meet with interested students in-person at the Berkeley Career Engagement office every Thursday between 9:30am-4:30pm or virtually during the week between 9:00am-5:00pm.
 To schedule an appointment, email firstname.lastname@example.org or call 510-309-8398.
 He’d be happy to answer any questions you might have.